heig-vd-dai-course/heig-vd-dai-course/06.01-define-an-application-protocol/01-course-material/README.md

 called _"Temperature monitoring"_.

-The application is simple: each room (customizable) has a temperature sensor (an emitter) that emits its own temperature to a receiver (a server).
+The application is simple: each room (customizable) has a temperature sensor (an emitter) that emits its own temperature to a receiver (a server) on a regular basis (e.g. every 10 minutes).

 The server will store the latest temperature of each room.